 Of the more than 4,200 OTH graduates to date, 80 % are employed by companies located in the university’s region.
 This is a clear signal for the OTH Amberg-Weiden to continue on its path towards implementing its educational and structural policy in the academic region of Eastern Bavaria, thus providing local industries with highly qualified young talent whilst ensuring excellent career opportunities for its graduates.
 The results of this knowledge transfer flow directly back into the university’s research and teaching, thus guaranteeing an outstanding and up-to-date education.
 This has been confirmed time and again by the results of the nationwide university rankings in which the OTH’s degree programmes and libraries have been able to secure top places for many years.

-The respective key figures show that the OTH Amberg-Weiden provides a wide range of services, not only within its region, but also nationally and internationally as for example through the newly established Centre of Languages, Central and Eastern Europe.
-The OTH Amberg-Weiden maintains international cooperation with 47 partner universities in 45 countries that lend themselves to studying abroad.
+The respective key figures show that the OTH Amberg-Weiden provides a wide range of services, not only within its region, but also nationally and internationally.
+The OTH Amberg-Weiden maintains international cooperation with 72 partner universities in 33 different countries that lend themselves to studying and researching abroad.

 - Business Management

 - Electronical Engineering, Media and Informatics

 Ostbayerische Technische Hochschule Amberg-Weiden (OTH)

 Accommodation in Amberg and Weiden (information in German)

 The city of Amberg (www.amberg.de) has been shaped by over a thousand years of history.
 In its centre lies a historic market place with a gothic town hall, the Basilica of St. Martin and a number of beautiful old buildings.
 At the edge of the old town ring road starts the modern part of the city which houses a state-of-the-art Congress Centre.